Axertin/okami-apclient/README.md

 # Okami-apclient

 A mod for the Steam release of Ōkami HD that adds [Archipelago](https://archipelago.gg) support and integration, to be used in tandem with the [Okami APWorld](https://github.com/Ragmoa/Archipelago/tree/test_logic).
+This mod requires the [WOLF](https://github.com/Axertin/wolf) framework to function.

 This project follows [Semantic Versioning 2.0.0](https://semver.org/):
 - **v0.x.x** = Pre-release, expect breaking changes and missing core functionality